Moths of North America

 Sporting tufts of black, white and orange (sometimes yellow) setae, larvae skeletonize whole leaves gregariously, leaving a lacy remnant.
 The head capsule is black.
 The later instars wander much more, and may appear alone or in small clusters.
 Mature caterpillars are found from June onwards (Wagner 2005).
 Grows to a length of 35 mm.

-The gypsy moth is one of North America’s most devastating forest pests.
+The spongy moth is one of North America’s most devastating forest pests.
 The species originally evolved in Europe and Asia and has existed there for thousands of years.
 In either 1868 or 1869, the gypsy moth was accidentally introduced near Boston, MA by E. Leopold Trouvelot.
-About 10 years after this introduction, the first outbreaks began in Trouvelot’s neighborhood and in 1890 the State and Federal Government began their attempts to eradicate the gypsy moth.
+About 10 years after this introduction, the first outbreaks began in Trouvelot’s neighborhood and in 1890 the State and Federal Government began their attempts to eradicate the spongy moth.

-These attempts ultimately failed and since that time, the range of gypsy moth has continued to spread.
+These attempts ultimately failed and since that time, the range of spongy moth has continued to spread.
 Every year, isolated populations are discovered beyond the contiguous range of the gypsy moth but these populations are eradicated or they disappear without intervention.
 It is inevitable that gypsy moth will continue to expand its range in the future.

 Family Crambidae – Crambid Snout Moths contains about 850 species in 9 subfamilies in North America, and about 11,630 described species in 15 subfamilies in the world; includes many important agricultural pest species whose larvae are stem borers, root feeders, leaf tiers, and leaf miners.
 Commonly called Crambid or Snout moths.